A unified approach to solving some inverse problems for evolution equations by using observability inequalities: Inverse source problem: abstract framework

 We will consider inverse source problems with singular sources.
-So we need to extend Theorem \ref{theorem-isp1}.
-Fix then $\beta$ in the resolvent set of $A$.
-Let $H_1$ be the space $D(A)$ equipped with the norm $\|x\|_1=\|(\beta -A)x\|$ and denote by $H_{-1}$ the completion of $H$ with respect to the norm $\|x\|_{-1}=\| (\beta -A)^{-1}x\|$.
-As it is observed in \cite[Proposition 4.2, page 1644]{TW} and its proof, when $x\in H_{-1}$ (which is the dual space of $H_1$ with respect to the pivot space $H$) and $\lambda \in H^1(0,\tau )$, then, according to the classical extrapolation theory of semigroups, the Cauchy problem \eqref{isp1} has a unique solution $z\in C([0,\tau ],H)$.
-Additionally, $y$ given in \eqref{isp2} belongs to $L^2((0,\tau ) ,Y)$.
+For this purpose we need to extend Theorem \ref{theorem-isp1}.
+Fix then $\varrho$ in the resolvent set of $A$.
+Let $H_1$ be the space $D(A)$ equipped with the norm $\|x\|_1=\|(\varrho -A)x\|$ and denote by $H_{-1}$ the completion of $H$ with respect to the norm $\|x\|_{-1}=\| (\varrho -A)^{-1}x\|$.
+As we observed in \cite[Proposition 4.2, page 1644]{TW} and its proof, when $x\in H_{-1}$ (which is the dual space of $H_1$ with respect to the pivot space $H$) and $\lambda \in H^1(0,\tau )$, then according to the classical extrapolation theory of semigroups the Cauchy problem \eqref{isp1} has a unique solution $z\in C([0,\tau ],H)$.
+In addition $y$ given in \eqref{isp2} belongs to $L^2((0,\tau ) ,Y)$.